lucjones20/ES-synth-starter/README.md

 &nbsp;
 ## 3. Tasks and Interrupts
->* _(For each task, include: method of implementation, thread or interrupt + theoretical minimum initiation interval and measured maximum execution time + a critical instant analysis of the rate monotonic scheduler, showing that all deadlines are met under worst-case conditions)_

-&nbsp;
 ### 3.1.
 ScanKeyTask
 The scanKeyTask is the most versatile task, it handles keyArray reads and regestering them into the desired paramaters spaces(Knobs, Menu, etc...).
 It also generates messages for the CAN task and inputs for the sampleISR() sound generator.
 ADSR stepping happens here as well because we can affor more costly calculations here.